-In military service, it was primarily used in early helicopters, Liaison aircraft and even in high altitude manned balloon launches (Projects Man High/Excelsior).
+In military service, it was primarily used in early helicopters, some trainers, Liaison aircraft and even in high altitude manned balloon launches (Projects Man High/Excelsior).
 They were also installed in some models of the U-2 aircraft.
 (Reference 62).

 Built by Aircraft Radio Corporation, this is a fun little set that works great on 2 meters AM with an earsplitting 2 watts output in Ham radio service.
 Very “high fidelity” Super Het receiver that is tunable from 118-148 MC including of course the current aircraft freqs.
 The Receiver is a model R-19 (on the right), the Transmitter is a T-13A.

 The military nomenclature for the T-13A transmitter in 12 VDC configuration is the T-363/ARC.
 The R-19 receiver in 12 VDC configuration is the R-507/ARC.

 An interesting configuration as used in the military is the UHF AN/ARC-60 set.
 That enabled the aircraft to communicate on part of the UHF military band (228-258 mc) by integrating the R-508/ARC receiver with the CV-431/AR transverter and associated systems.
 The transverter converted the UHF antenna signals down to VHF for the receiver and it also contained a UHF transmitter.
 TM11-5821-205-12 O/M manual applies.

 Also see the Radio News section for information on performance in the field on 2 meters.
 Radio News